-In preparation for the national birdwatch, residents at Whitebourne in Frimley have been learning about British birds and making home-made fat balls to feed them.
+In preparation for the celebrations, residents at Scarlet House, in Stroud, have been finding out more about British birds and will be making home-made bird boxes for their garden.

-Spending time outside and connecting with nature and taking part in creative activities all have great benefits for both physical and mental wellbeing, which is important for older people, and particularly for those living with dementia.
+Spending time outside, connecting with nature and taking part in creative activities all have great benefits for both physical and mental wellbeing, which is important for older people, and particularly for those living with dementia.

-“What’s more, the sensory stimulation of the colourful sights and beautiful sounds of the garden can often be a great reminiscence activity, and bring memories from many years ago to the surface.
+The sensory stimulation of the colourful sights and beautiful sounds of the garden can also be a great reminiscence activity, and bring memories from many years ago to the surface.
 It can be a fantastic way to prompt a conversation and encourage intergenerational exchanges between older people and their children or grandchildren.
 Whether it’s memories of robins picking out worms from grandad’s gardening or feeding ducks in the local park, everyone has a memory to share of their favourite British bird.

 Care UK is encouraging families with older relatives – particularly those living with dementia - to use this special weekend to have their own celebration of birds.
 And to take part in counting the birds in their own garden or local open space as part of the RSPB Big Garden Birdwatch.